duyenthanh28/Capstone_Project/README.md

 Before building the model, we create 11 predictor variables, next we split train set and test set.
 Since the dataset is imbalance and complicated, we use XGboost and LightGBM models for our project.
-The perfomance metrics that we use are: confusion matrix, precision, recall and F1-score.
+The perfomance metrics that we use: confusion matrix, precision, recall and F1-score.

 ## 7. Prediction